Please find below information that will support you and your students taking an online Language course with Pamoja Education.

 - shut down/restart the computer

 - communicate with teacher immediately if something isn’t working (platform messaging)

 Communication.
-If students are having difficulty finding a suitable date/time, or are having any trouble, they need to communicate with their teacher via the platform messaging system as soon as possible.
+If they are having difficulty finding a suitable date/time, or have any other concern, they need to communicate with their teacher via the platform messaging system as soon as possible.